z5tm/DeltaruneDocuments/README.md

 # DeltaruneDocuments
-<h1><i>NOTE: This is only for chapter 1.
-Chapter 2 documents will be in "DeltaruneDocuments2", when I make that.</i></h1>
+<h1><i>NOTE: This is only for chapter 1.</i></h1>
 <h1>Links</h1>
 <p>Before you start reading, you will need these two things if you wish to do any of this.</p>
 <p>1: <a href="https://www.cheatengine.org/">Cheat Engine</a> (I usually call it CE)</p>
 <p>2: <a href="https://deltarune.com/">Deltarune</a></p>
 <h1>Key</h1>
-<h3>One run = Me playing for ~60-~200 minutes, and waiting a day before the next run.</h3>
+<h3>One run = Me playing for 200+ minutes, and waiting ~a day before the next run.</h3>
 <h1>Tips on using CE with Deltarune:</h1>
 <p>Always search using the scan type "Double".
 If you can not find the variable when you search with Double, check again, and then search for "All".</p>
-<p>For your first search on charatcer stats, you should search from 0000000000000000 to 0000f77777777777 (easiest way to remember is 16 0's and 11 7's), but when you figure out where at least 2 of your character stats are stored, you should search from at least 1 letter <b>before</b> the second character, with zeroes at the end of the number, and for the end, at least 1 letter <b>above</b> the second character, with zeroes at the end.
+<p>For your first search on charatcer stats, you should search from 0000000000000000 to 0000f77777777777 (easiest way to remember is 16 0's and 11 7's), but when you figure out where at least 2 of your character stats are stored, you should search from at least 1 letter <b>before</b> the second character, with zeroes at the end of the number, and for the end, at least 1 letter <b>after</b> the second character, with zeroes at the end.
 An example is shown below:</p>
 <p>If my character stats were stored at 0E305D80 and 0E3055F0, I'd search from 0D300000 and 0F300000.</p>

   <h1>Ideas for this project:</h1>